danilocurvelo/imd0030-20242/lessons/graphs.md

 An **undirected graph** (or simply "graph" without any qualifiers) is an abstract data type that contains zero or more vertices and zero or more _undirected edges_ between pairs of vertices.
 The following slide[^1] describes some undirected graph terminology.

 [^1]: Robert Sedgewick and Kevin Wayne.
-2020. [**Graphs and Digraphs**](https://www.cs.princeton.edu/courses/archive/spring22/cos226/lectures/4GraphsDigraphsI.pdf).
-In COS 226 Spring 2022.
+2020.
+[Graphs and Digraphs](https://www.cs.princeton.edu/courses/archive/fall20/cos226/lectures/4GraphsDigraphsI.pdf).

 ![Undirected graph terminology]({{ site.baseurl }}{% link assets/images/undirected-graph.webp %})